Poznań Open

-The Poznań Open is a professional tennis tournament played on outdoor red clay courts.
+The Enea Poznań Open is a professional tennis tournament played on outdoor red clay courts.
 It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
 It has been held annually at the Park Tenisowy Olimpia in Poznań, Poland, since 2004.

-The tournament is regarded as a continuation of Polish Open, which was held in Poznań for nine consecutive years between 1992 and 2000.
+The tournament is regarded as a continuation of the Polish Open, which was relocated from Warsaw to Poznań and held for nine consecutive years between 1992 and 2000.
+In 2023 it was a Challenger 100.
+In 2025 it was upgraded again to a Challenger 100.

 Naming

 Since the incorporation of the tournament for seven consecutive editions – until 2010 it has been known as the Poznań Porsche Open and the following year as Poznań Porsche Open powered by Enea due to sponsorship reasons.
-Since 2012 the only major sponsor of the tournament is the City of Poznań, so it was then renamed the Poznań Open.
+Since 2012 the only major sponsor of the tournament was the City of Poznań, so it was then renamed the Poznań Open.
+Starting in 2023 it was referred as the Enea Poznań Open.